hssn-20/project-proposal-template/README.md

 ## Introduction and Prior Work
-Currently, most nucleotide-based models are phylum-specific, trained on either small high-quality datasets or large low-quality ones.
+Currently, most nucleotide-based models are either: phylum-specific, trained on either small high-quality datasets or large low-quality ones.
 Even [Evo](https://github.com/evo-design/evo?tab=readme-ov-file) does not take into account the topological diversity of the training data.
 This project aims to create a high-quality dataset comprising various species with varying sequence lengths

 | Model                             | Parameters | Dataset                                                                                               | Dataset size | Context Window | Our improvements                                      | Code                                                                                                                                                 | Weights                                                                                                                                                                    | Huggingface                                                                                                                                                                | Model Type                                                                                                                                                                 |
 | --------------------------------- | ---------- | ----------------------------------------------------------------------------------------------------- | ------------ | -------------- | ----------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |